turingschool/lesson_plans/ruby_04-apis_and_scalability/rails_in_review.markdown

   2 favorites
 * Presenter/Decorator "objects" (draper, AM::S) vs "JSON templating"
   (Rabl, Jbuilder)
-* At hart presenters are just "wrapper" objects for your data models
+* At heart presenters are just "wrapper" objects for your data models
 * Discuss Delegator pattern
 * Presenters give you a place to house display-oriented logic that you don't want to put in the data model